cujojs/when/docs/api.md

 * `resolver` - any object that supports the [Resolver API](#resolver)
 * `optionalValue` - any value.  **Note:** May be a promise if `resolver` supports being resolved with another promise.
 When.js resolvers *do* support this, but other implementations may not.

+> TODO: this needs an example badly.

 # Arrays of promises

+When.js provides methods to use array-like patterns to coordinate several promises.

 ## when.all()